saranshbansal/learn-aws/NOTES_DB.md

 | Transaction options                                | Strongly consistent or eventually consistent reads, support for ACID transactions                                                                                                              |
 | Backup                                             | Point-in-time recovery down to the second in last 35 days; On-demand backup and restore                                                                                                        |
 | Global Tables                                      | Fully managed multi-region, multi-master solution                                                                                                                                              |
-## Consistency model of DynamoDB
+## Consistency models in DynamoDB
 When reading data from DynamoDB, users can specify whether they want the read to be eventually consistent or strongly consistent:

 - **Eventually consistent reads (the default)** – The eventual consistency option maximizes your read throughput.
 However, an eventually consistent read might not reflect the results of a recently completed write.
 All copies of data usually reach consistency within a second.
 Repeating a read after a short time should return the updated data.

 - **Strongly consistent reads** — In addition to eventual consistency, DynamoDB also gives you the flexibility and control to request a strongly consistent read if your application, or an element of your application, requires it.
 A strongly consistent read returns a result that reflects all writes that received a successful response before the read.

 - **ACID transactions** – DynamoDB transactions provide developers atomicity, consistency, isolation, and durability (`ACID`) across one or more tables within a single AWS account and region.
 You can use transactions when building applications that require coordinated inserts, deletes, or updates to multiple items as part of a single logical business operation.
+DynamoDB performs **two underlying reads or writes of every item in the transaction**: one to prepare the transaction and one to commit the transaction.

 ## Partitions
 Amazon DynamoDB stores data in partitions.
 A partition is an allocation of storage for a table that is automatically replicated across multiple AZs within an AWS Region.
 Partition management is handled entirely by DynamoDB—you never have to manage partitions yourself.